rippedpiracy/docs/Utilities/misc.md

 [**Steam Workshop Downloader**](https://www.steamworkshopdownloader.io/) - Download Steam Workshop Items without having to own the game.

-[**simplewall**](https://www.henrypp.org/product/simplewall) - Simple tool to configure the Windows Filtering Platform (WFP) which can configure Network Activity on your PC.

 # Informational

 [**Spyware Watchdog**](https://spyware.neocities.org/articles/) - Site which periodically analyzes apps for spying behavior and helps you mitigate it.